Albluca/rpgraph/README.md

 Specific documents describe the derivation of [principal curves](doc/curve.md), [pringipal circles](doc/circle.md), and [principal trees](doc/tree.md).

-A tutorial on the step-by-step derivation of a graph is [available](doc/step.md).

-A few examples describing how the different topologies can be combined are [available as well](doc/mix.md).
+Also available are a tutorial on the step-by-step derivation of a graph [available](doc/step.md), a few examples describing how the different topologies can be [combined](doc/mix.md), and a description of the [projection procedure](doc/proj.md).

-While the defail construction parameters are often ok, it is also possible to change the behaviour of the java functions as documented [here](doc/javapar.md)
+While the default construction parameters are often ok, it is also possible to change the behaviour of the java functions as documented [here](doc/javapar.md).

 Biological applications
 -----------------------